 Music is often heard playing throughout every room.
 Specific songs and genres of music are reviewed with the children.
 Music is heavily featured in our Music/Movement room during physical activity.

 Understanding and having respect for nature and the world around us is an important concept to incorporate at a young age.
-Taking nature walks, using natural items in nature and exploring outside are all ways in which Bright Eyes kids foster their connection and love for nature.
+Taking nature walks and exploring outside are just some of the ways in which Bright Eyes kids connect with nature.

 Emotional literacy is as important as learning the ABC’s.
 Teaching children early in social-emotional skills helps them with aggression and anxiety while also becoming better social problem solvers.
 Learning these skills makes for a more peaceful educational environment; but the benefits carry far beyond their time at Bright Eyes.